TezosTaqueria/taqueria/taqueria-plugin-flextesa/README.md

 - `taq stop sandbox [sandboxName]`
 - `taq list accounts [sandboxName]`

+> ### :page_with_curl: Note
-The first time you start a sandbox, it might take several minutes to start.
+> The first time you start a sandbox, it might take several minutes to start.
 This is expected behaviour as it takes time to download the flextesa docker image to your computer

 ## Plugin Configuration